 Assisting Clients With Asylum Applications

-At Bean, Lloyd, Mukherji, & Taylor, LLP, our lawyers consult government authorities and academic specialists in explaining to government officials the dangers posed to you and your family if you return to your native country.
-Our office prepares documentation and eyewitness testimony on your behalf.
-We accompany you to any meetings, interviews or hearings with immigration or State Department officials, making sure your rights and interests are protected at all times.
+At Bean, Lloyd, Mukherji, & Taylor, LLP, our lawyers consult government authorities and academic specialists in explaining to government officials the dangers posed to you and your family if you were to return to your native country.
+Our office prepares documentation and expert testimony on your behalf.
+We accompany you to any interviews or hearings with immigration officials, making sure your rights and interests are protected at all times.

 Who Can Apply For Asylum